littlebee/git-time-machine/README.md

 - git command line utility needs to be in your path
 - can you install and use git-log Atom package?
 - it's been brought to my attention that some versions of git command line utilities (speculation: the version of git installed by github windows client) is not fully compatible with the official git client and doesn't support the pretty format needed to get the data to render the timeplot.
+- Windows users: make sure the 'git/bin' directory is in your PATH

 Recommend installing the official Git client from here: https://git-scm.com/downloads and make sure its binary is the one in your path.